react-simple/react-simple-state/README.md

 - **useGlobalStateSelector({ *fullQualifiedName, defaultState, subscriberId?, mergeState?, ignoreContexts?, contextId?, enabled?, globalStateRoot?, onUpdate?, onUpdateSkipped?, getValue?, setValue?, objectCompareOptions? * })**:
 	- Similar to the **useGlobalState()** hook, but a ***getValue()*** selector must be specified to return a particular member value from the state addressed by ***fullQualifiedName***.
-	- Conditionally filtering updates (***subscribedStates.condition***) is automatically implemented by comparing the value returned by the selector against its previous value, therefore it cannot be specified manually.
-Value comparison is done by calling **sameObjects(*obj1, obj2, objectCompareOptions*)** from the "react-simple-util" package to perform a deep object comparison.
+	- Conditionally filtering updates (***subscribedStates.condition***) is automatically implemented by comparing the value returned by the selector against its previous value, therefore it cannot be specified manually
+	- Value comparison is done by calling **sameObjects(*obj1, obj2, objectCompareOptions*)** from the "react-simple-util" package to perform a deep object comparison.
 	- The ***setValue()*** callback must also be provided for updating the value returned by the ***getValue()*** selector.

 - **useGlobalStateReadOnlySelector({ *fullQualifiedName, defaultState, subscriberId?, mergeState?, ignoreContexts?, contextId?, enabled?, globalStateRoot?, onUpdate?, onUpdateSkipped?, getValue?, objectCompareOptions? * })**: